-Spiritual: At Koinonia, we have chosen to live as a house church similar to the early Christians described in the Acts of the Apostles.
-We have daily chapel, scripture reading, prayer times, and a great deal of fellowship and breaking of bread.
-The internship is an opportunity to participate in this life.
+Spiritual: Koinonia functions as a house church similar to the early Christians as described in the Acts of the Apostles.
+There are daily chapel, devotion and prayer times, scripture reading, spiritual practices such as centering prayer, walks in nature and Examen.
+There is always a great deal of fellowship and breaking of bread.

 Service: Interns serve both on and off the farm in a wide variety of ways, depending on the season and the ministries with which Koinonia is involved.
 The main ministries, which keep us rooted on the farm are hospitality, the internship and sustainable farming.
 At present, off the farm, we are involved with immigration issues, prison and jail reform, serving at the local food bank and more.
 We operate a professional bakery, have an online store and are always responding to the needs and challenges of the time.

 Currently, the internship terms are seasonal: February to May, June to August and September to January.
 During the seasonal internship, one may apply for an additional one-year term.
 The internship begins with a week-long orientation, which includes learning about the history of Koinonia and understanding the daily activities of our life together.
 Koinonia provides housing, a common meal at noon on weekdays (also on some Saturdays), basic groceries for other meals and a modest allowance for those who may need it.